mollanegash/mollanegash/README.md

-# Molla D. Negash
+# EconomiCS | Molla D. Negash

-Senior Backend Engineer specializing in Distributed Systems, Cloud-Native Architectures, and Scalable Backend Platforms using Java and Spring Boot.
+Senior Backend & Distributed Systems Engineer specializing in Distributed Systems, Cloud-Native Architectures, and Scalable Backend Platforms using Java and Spring Boot.

 ---

 ## 👨‍💻 About Me

+I combine systems thinking inspired by economics with computer science principles to design scalable and efficient backend systems.

 I design and build production-grade backend systems focused on scalability, reliability, and performance in real-world enterprise environments.